rainbowdashlabs/sql-java/README.md

 ## Writing data

 Writing data is essential.
-What should we read if we dont write?\
+What should we read if we don't write?\
 So lets start with writing.
-We have three different ways. `INSERT`, `UPSERT` and `REPLACE`
+We have three different ways: `INSERT`, `UPSERT` and `REPLACE`

 ### Insert

-The `INSERT` statement is probably one of the most common and most simple pattern.\
+The `INSERT` statement is probably one of the most common, and most simple pattern.\
 You insert some data into some columns of a table.\

 Remember the constrains from earlier?
 You will need to insert the data in the correct way otherwise they will prevent